richpeck/exception_handler/README.md

 ....

-By catching any exception with the [`config.exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) hook:
+By catching any exception with the [`config.exceptions_app`](http://guides.rubyonrails.org/configuring.html#rails-general-configuration) hook, **ExceptionHandler** invokes our `ExceptionsController` directly, cutting out all overhead & providing the most professional solution you need:

 > **`config.exceptions_app`** sets the exceptions application invoked by the **`ShowException`** middleware when an exception happens.
 Defaults to **`ActionDispatch::PublicExceptions.new(Rails.public_path)`**.

-**ExceptionHandler** uses this to route exceptions straight to our `exceptions` controller, providing you access to all the request data.
+**ExceptionHandler** uses this to direct exceptions straight to our `exceptions` controller, providing you access to all the request data.

 ----------